RobinHerbots/Inputmask/README.md

 Executes before writing to the masked element

 Use this to do some extra processing of the input.
-This can be usefull when implementing an alias, ex. decimal alias, autofill the digits when pressing tab.
+This can be usefull when implementing an alias, ex. decimal alias, autofill the digits when leaving the inputfield.

 Function arguments: event, buffer, caretPos, opts
 Function return: command object (see Define custom definitions)